Poster Session

 Award Eligibility & Rules:

-- Applicants must be UW–Madison students or advanced trainees (including undergraduates; graduate or medical students; or postdoctoral fellows or trainees).
+- All UW–Madison students or advanced trainees may apply (including undergraduates; graduate and medical students; postgraduate trainees; and postdoctoral fellows, trainees, and research associates).
 Faculty/staff are not eligible for the award.

 - Work must be performed within the previous two academic years.